 Many makeup brands, I’m going to say most, use ingredients that can cause you harm.
 Unnatural makeup products can clog your pores, irritate your skin, and create a barrier that keeps your skin from breathing.
 What ends up happening?
 Your skin gets worse over time as you use them.

-We favor natural mineral makeups without added preservatives and fragrances.
+We favor natural mineral makeups without added preservatives and fragrances, like our Minerals Multi-Purpose Foundation.
 They're a healthy way to even out your skin tone and cover imperfections.
 You can also use our Sun Love lotion for a hint of color (not to mention luxurious avocado oil and beautifying hyaluronic acid).

 7. Leaving Your Makeup on Overnight